idsc-frazzoli/retina/README.md

 * parsing and visualization
 * conversion to text+png format
-* compression of raw APS data by factor 8 (ADC reduced from 10 bit to 8 bit)
+* loss-less compression of DVS events by the factor of 2
-* compression of raw DVS data by factor 2 without loss
+* compression of raw APS data by factor 8 (where the ADC values are reduced from 10 bit to 8 bit)

 ## streaming DAT files